 Ready to drive in Russia?
-Find everything you need to know about roads, Russian drivers, the Russian traffic police, requirements, rules, interesting road trips and more in this guide.
+Find everything you need to know about roads, Russian drivers, the Russian traffic police, requirements, rules, interesting road trips, and more in this guide to driving in Russia.

 The road system and traffic rules in Russia aren’t dramatically different from other European countries.
 But driving in Russia can be a frustrating experience, with drivers having to contend with lengthy traffic jams, poor road maintenance and random police inspections.
 Russia also has a poor road safety record compared to other European countries, although this varies geographically

 Before you get behind the wheel to drive in Russia, find out about Russian road rules, requirements to legally drive in Russia, Russian traffic police and Russian drivers:

 - Mandatory car insurance and vehicle inspections in Russia

 - General speed limits in Russia